phalt/blog/content/posts/django-api-domains.md

 ## Django's styleguide is old

 Something about this struck me as odd - I've worked with Django since 2012, and I only remember once using it to render HTML.
-Nearly all my time with Django, and all the time I have seen Django being talked about at conferences, is to provide an API (usually with [Django REST Framework](https://www.django-rest-framework.org/)) to a frontend project. **I would argue that this is actually the defacto standard for Django today**.
+Nearly all my time with Django, and all the time I have seen Django being talked about at conferences, is to provide an API (usually with [Django REST Framework](https://www.django-rest-framework.org/)) to a frontend project.
+I would argue that this is actually the defacto standard for Django today.
 The documentation is probably out of date now.
 This is generally a trend I am seeing with Django - the project is trying to modernise [how it is run](https://github.com/django/deps/pull/47) and even [how to handle async properly](https://github.com/django/deps/blob/master/draft/0006-channels.rst).

 **Maybe it is time Django re-considered the design patterns it suggests for developers?**